What is Horizon 2020?

 How do I find the right call for my project?

-Horizon 2020 works as an umbrella, offering a large variety of funding opportunities for research and innovation activities through specific calls for proposals that are set out in the Horizon 2020 work programme.
+Horizon 2020 offers a large variety of funding opportunities for research and innovation activities through calls for proposals that are set out in the Horizon 2020 work programme.

-Whether you are already familiar with EU research funding or a completely new user, simply go to the Horizon2020 structure and budget page to find topics that belong to open or forthcoming calls.
+Whether you are already familiar with EU research funding or a completely new user, simply go to the “Search funding & tenders” page to find topics that belong to open or forthcoming calls.
 You can search in the text of the call and topic titles, call and topic identifiers, topic description and keywords and tags related to this topic.

 You can also filter using the quick finder for topics related to H2020 cross-cutting priorities, like international cooperation, SME instrument, social sciences and humanities, etc.